i2000s/en/notebooks/SystemAdmin.md

 I saw people suggesting to mask the `systemd-udev-settle.service` service which is responsible to the biggest fraction of the slowdown, but I am using LVM which would need the service to startup.
 Below are some notes on debugging and solving the problem.

 + Mask the service: `sudo systemctl mask systemd-udev-settle.service` and then reload the daemon with `sudo systemctl daomon-reload`.
-Unmask with `systemctl umask systemd-udev-settle`.
+Unmask with `systemctl unmask systemd-udev-settle`.
 + Debugging the service loading time:
 ```
 system-analyze blame